Persis Solo

-PERSIS returned to top-flight football after a decade in 2022 following its success in winning the 2021 Liga 2 title.
-The club plays its Liga 1 home games at Manahan Stadium, which has a capacity of 20,000 spectators.
-The 2021 revival of the club was driven by its new, politically-connected owners - Kaesang Pangarep, the youngest son of President Joko Widodo who acts as the club's chairman, and State-Owned Enterprises Minister Erick Thohir.
+Persis returned to top-flight football after a decade in 2022 following its success in winning the 2021 Liga 2 title.
+The club plays its Super League home games at Manahan Stadium, which has a capacity of 20,000 spectators.
+The 2021 revival of the club was driven by its new, politically connected owners – Kaesang Pangarep, the youngest son of President Joko Widodo who acts as the club's chairman, and State-Owned Enterprises Minister Erick Thohir.